 You made the homemade ricotta, right?
 And you couldn’t believe how crazy easy it was, right?
 Why do we constantly assume certain foods are so hard to make, when they’re actually so simple.
 In the time it takes you to make the ricotta, it would have taken even longer to go to the market and return with what wouldn’t even taste as good!

-You saved your leftover 1/2 cup ricotta from Tuesday, right?
-No?
-It was just too good not to finish up, huh?
+Anyway, you made it.
+But you ate it all…because it was just THAT good.
+Amiright?
 I understand.
 Well, make some more!
 You must.
 Because this tartine (look at me getting all French and fancy) is utterly delicious.
 I can’t get enough of it.

-Preheat oven to 450 degrees.
-Spread grapes onto a non-stick sheet pan.
+- Preheat oven to 450 degrees F. Spread grapes onto a non-stick sheet pan.
 Drizzle with olive oil and sprinkle with salt.
 Lay thyme leaves over top.
 Toss all together gently with your hands.
 Place pan in the oven for 7 minutes or until grapes just begin to burst.

-Spread fresh ricotta over bread, topped with the roasted grapes (along with some pan juices, which I did not do for the photos – fail.)
-Discard thyme sprigs (or strip the sprigs and include the leaves.)
-I also drizzled a wee bit of honey for my kids :D
+- Spread fresh ricotta over bread, topped with the roasted grapes (along with some pan juices.)
+Discard thyme sprigs (or strip the sprigs and include the leaves) and enjoy!

 Other simple and delicious appetizers you might like!

 Easy Cheese Pear Fig Spread Appetizer – Reluctant Entertainer

 Antipasto Skewers – Valerie’s Kitchen